Maria Sharapova and Bryan Brothers enter tennis hall, with surprise appearance by Serena Williams

 Bob Bryan said he was fortunate because “for most of my career, I had the No. 1 player in the world across the hall.”

 “Doubles was our love from Day 1,” Mike Bryan said.
 “We loved everything about doubles.
-We loved the strategy, the teamwork, sharing, and the highs and lows.
+We loved the strategy, the teamwork, sharing the highs and lows.
 Like our personalities, our games complemented each other perfectly.”

 AP tennis: https://apnews.com/hub/tennis

-Note: This story has been corrected to delete an erroneous reference to Sharapova winning Wimbledon in 2008.
-She won it in 2004.